azdavis/millet/readme.md

 A test is a directory directly inside the directory `tests`.

-If the test contains a file `run.sh`, then when that file is run with `sh -eu run.sh`, it must produce `out.tmp` inside the test.
-The test must also contain `out.txt` which contains the expected contents of `out.tmp`.
+If the test contains a file `run.sh`, then when that file is run with `sh -eu run.sh`, it must exit 0.

-Else, if the test contains a file `err.sml`, then when the Millet CLI is run with that file, it must exit with a non-zero exit code.
-The test must also contain `out.txt` which contains the expected output of the Millet CLI when run on this file.
+Else, if the test contains a file `ast.sml`, then when the Millet CLI is run to output AST for that file, it must exit 0 and produce the output in `out.txt`.

+Else, if the test contains a file `ok.sml`, then when the Millet CLI is run with that file on quiet mode, it must exit 0 and produce no output.

-Else, if the test contains a file `ok.sml`, then when the Millet CLI is run with that file, it must exit with the exit code 0.
+Else, if the test contains a file `err.sml`, then when the Millet CLI is run with that file, it must exit with a non-zero exit code and produce the output in `out.txt`.

 Run `bin/run-test tests/<name>` to run a test.